cneijenhuis/herokuplayslick/README.md

-# Example project to show that Play 2.4 with Slick 3.0 doesn't work with Heroku currently
+# Example project to show that Play 2.4 with Slick 3.0 does work with Heroku

 This project was created with:
 `activator new herokuplayslick play-scala-intro`